-- Propose two papers: - 1. from the top conference or journal in your research area, possibly with a high number of citations (sign of good quality) - 2. from a less known conference or workshop in your research area - Apply to both the 3-pass reading approach (answering the respective questions): - 1. for paper 1, apply all three passes - 2. for paper 2, stop after pass 2 - In addition, identify (and note down) also weaknesses of the paper and points where to improve. - Apply pass 1 to the references in each of the papers, and use it to prepare a list of follow-up readings.
+- Apply to both papers the 3-pass reading approach, answering in written form the respective questions: - 1. for paper 1, apply all three passes - 2. for paper 2, apply only pass 1 and pass 2 - In addition, identify and write down also weaknesses of each paper and points where to improve. - Apply pass 1 to 5 selected references in each of the two papers, answering in written form the questions for pass 1, and use this to prepare a list of follow-up readings.